Out of Time (The Weeknd song): Synopsis

 In the video, the Weeknd and Jung meet in an empty hotel and quickly bond over singing the song in a karaoke box.
 They steal the karaoke machine and frolic around the hotel drinking, dancing, and singing the song.
 Towards the end, an older version of the Weeknd shown with a deformed appearance from the events of the video for "Gasoline" tries to reach out to his present self, before the video transitions to the Weeknd's older point of view in a surgery room, where Jim Carrey, narrating the final lines, puts a mask on him.

 Critical reception

-"Out of Time" received acclaim from critics for the song's production, lyrics, and the Weeknd's vocals.
+"Out of Time" received critical acclaim.
+Critics praised the song for its production, lyrics, and vocals.
 Heran Mamo of Billboard named the track as the second-best song from the album, highlighting "The swirling flute and shimmering production feels like he's in a fairy tale where he can turn back time with just the snap of his fingers".
 A New University review called the song "one of the album's masterpieces".